georgepaul171/Research-Project/bpd/1June/results/analysis.md

 The feature importance analysis reveals:
 - Floor area remains the dominant predictor, with both linear and quadratic effects
 - Building age's quadratic effect is more significant than its linear effect
-- GHG emissions and energy intensity play secondary but important roles
+- GHG emissions and energy intensity ratios are also important
-- The HMC implementation has helped stabilize the feature importance estimates
+- The HMC implementation has helped stabilise the feature importance estimates

 ### 3.4 Feature Interactions